-Congratulations to our Spring 2014 Student Conference award winners, and to all those participating students who made the conference such a great success!
+Congratulations to our Fall 2015 Student Conference award winners, and to all those participating students who made the conference such a great success!

 We would like to especially thank Merinda Hensley for her continued support of and work with EUI and the support of the University Library for making the poster sessions possible, the Library/IT Student Fee Committee for their support of our multimedia program, and our CITES Academic Technologies and Digital Media partners for their ongoing technology and training support.

 Special thanks also go to Oak Park River Forest High School teachers, Avi Lessing, Pete Hostrawser, Melinda Novotny and Tyrone Williams, for their work with their students and EUI, as well as UIUC Admissions Office staff Quintin Clay and Timmi Turley for their hard work in putting together a seamless campus visit for OPRHFS students and teachers.